Columbia Choirs of Metropolitan Seattle

 Operations Manager

 Kathryn Daines (she/her) has been singing since the age of 11 and with Columbia Choirs for over twenty years.
 She graduated from Western Washington University with a B.A. in Music with a vocal focus.
 She is a member of the Concord Chamber Choir and formerly sang with the Con Brio Women’s Choir.
 Kathryn works as a senior legal assistant and executive administrator for Data I/O Corporation in Redmond.
-She lives in Mill Creek with her husband, Ben and two young singers, Ellie and Keira.
+She lives in Mill Creek with her husband, Ben and two daughters, Ellie and Keira.
 Kathryn has been on the Columbia Choirs staff since 2011.

 Contact